Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 A. Effect of Drugs and Other Agents on Cyclosporine Pharmacokinetics and/or Safety

 All of the individual drugs cited below are well substantiated to interact with cyclosporine.
-In addition, concomitant non-steroidal anti-inflammatory drugs, particularly in the setting of dehydration, may potentiate renal dysfunction.
+In addition, concomitant use of NSAIDs with cyclosporine, particularly in the setting of dehydration, may potentiate renal dysfunction.
+Caution should be exercised when using other drugs which are known to impair renal function (see WARNINGS, Nephrotoxicity).

 |Antibiotics||Antineoplastics||Antifungals||Anti-inflammatory Drugs||Gastrointestinal Agents||Immunosuppressives||Other Drugs|

 Cyclosporine is extensively metabolized by CYP 3A isoenzymes, in particular CYP3A4, and is a substrate of the multidrug efflux transporter P-glycoprotein.
-Various agents are known to either increase or decrease plasma or whole blood of cyclosporine levels usually by inhibition or induction of CYP3A4 or P-glycoprotein transporter or both.
-Compounds that decrease cyclosporine absorption such as orlistat should be avoided.
-Monitoring of circulating cyclosporine concentrations and appropriate Neoral® dosage adjustment are essential when these drugs are used concomitantly.
-(See Blood Concentration Monitoring)
+Various agents are known to either increase or decrease plasma or whole blood concentrations of cyclosporine usually by inhibition or induction of CYP3A4 or P-glycoprotein transporter or both.
+Compounds that decrease cyclosporine absorption, such as orlistat, should be avoided.
+Appropriate Neoral dosage adjustment to achieve the desired cyclosporine concentrations is essential when drugs that significantly alter cyclosporine concentrations are used concomitantly (see Blood Concentration Monitoring).

 |Calcium Channel Blockers||Antifungals||Antibiotics||Glucocorticoids||Other Drugs|